egernst/egernst.github.io/_posts/2017-12-13-dns-doesnt-come-up.md

 Jotting down some notes to help recall various pitfalls/errors observed when bringing up Kubernetes

-## With CRIO
+## Restarting a kubernetes cluster after a reset when using CRIO.

 When doing a kubeadm reset, appears that things aren't necessarily cleaned up the same as when docker is used.
 To make sure all ports are released, ```ps -ae | grep kub```, and kill any remaning kube* processes.

-This is observed with CRIO 1.0.4 and K8S v1.8.3
+This is observed with CRIO 1.0.4 and K8S v1.8.3.
+I haven't seen this with docker.

 ## kube-dns stuck in ContainerCreating state